TheisHS/test1-itu-minitwit/work_logs/log.md

 ### Nginx as a Load Balancer
 We have chosen to include a Nginx node as reverse proxy for our services to balance the networking load.
 To use Nginx we have to add a new droplet in our DigitalOcean project.
-First we installed docker and created a new image to containerize following this guide: `https://upcloud.com/resources/tutorials/load-balancing-docker-swarm-mode`.
+Our initial approach was to install docker and create a new image to containerize following this guide: `https://upcloud.com/resources/tutorials/load-balancing-docker-swarm-mode`.
-Then, the load balancer will be deployed on its own single-node swarm - this separation helps in keeping the load balancers' configuration and operation independent and focused solely on managing traffic.
+Then, the load balancer would be deployed on its own single-node swarm - this separation would help in keeping the load balancers' configuration and operation independent and focus solely on managing traffic.
 However, for simplicity we ended up running nginx directly on the VM instead of in a container.
 To configure nginx seperated the configuration files into two parts, one for the api and one for the webserver.
 The configuration file for the api is as follows:
 ```